Acceleration Calculator

 There are a few different types of acceleration:

-• Uniform Acceleration: This is when an object’s velocity changes by the same amount over equal intervals of time.
+- Uniform Acceleration: This is when the velocity of an object changes by the same amount over equal intervals of time.
 A car going from 0 to 60 mph in 10 seconds and then from 60 to 120 mph in the next 10 seconds is experiencing uniform acceleration.

-• Non-uniform Acceleration: In this type, the rate of change of velocity is not constant over time.
+- Non-uniform Acceleration: In this case, the rate of change of velocity is not constant over time.
 If that same car went from 0 to 50 mph in 10 seconds and then from 50 to 90 mph in the next 10 seconds, it would be experiencing non-uniform acceleration.

-• Radial or Centripetal Acceleration: This is experienced by an object moving in a circular path.
-It acts towards the center of the circle.
+- Radial or Centripetal Acceleration: This is experienced by an object moving in a circular path.
+The acceleration vector points toward the center of the circular path.

 Common Acceleration Measurement Units